-An encephalocele is a protrusion of nervous tissue and meninges through a skull defect.
-Many can be repaired surgically.
+An encephalocele is a congenital neurologic anomaly with a protrusion of neural tissue and meninges through a skull defect.
+Surgical repair is possible in many cases.

 An encephalocele is caused by incomplete closure of the cranial vault (cranium bifidum).